gitJasin/phase-1-project-karaoke-helper/README.md

 ## Sources:
 - CSS styling of card-scroller:
   - [Kevin Powell].
 Create a horizontal media scroller with CSS [Video].
 Youtube. https://youtu.be/3yfswsnD2sw

+- videos linked are from youtube
+- images are from Wikipedia
+- song lyrics are linked to azlyrics.com